 Wavemachinelabs Auria Pro – Auria Pro might be sound a tad pricy at $49.99 for an iPad app, but just look at what this little digital audio workstation can do!

-Not so long ago the biggest obstacle to turn a musical idea into a song was the technology — and more specifically — all the various limitations in it; many of the tools were underpowered and had interfaces, that were unintuitive and tricky to use, not something that was really helping with the creative process.
+Not so long ago, the biggest obstacle to beat-making and turning a musical idea into a song was the technology — and more specifically — all the various limitations in it; many of the tools were underpowered and had interfaces that were unintuitive and tricky to use, not something that was really helping with the creative process.

 But when you look at all of the variables above (and count in the ones that were deliberately left out from this article, such as recording sounds from external sources), you’ll surely realise there is almost an infinite number of different tools and workflows you could choose from.